Becoming Safe for Your Own Longing

 A Personal Note

-And I’ve seen that real change happens—not through force, but through becoming safe for your own longing.
+And I’ve seen that real change is possible - not by force, but by learning to become safe for your own longing.

-When your nervous system is no longer your enemy...
+When the nervous system is no longer treated as the enemy...

 When your story is no longer hidden in secrecy...